-- (a) Sidewalks are required in all subdivisions as follows: - Sidewalks are required on both sides of all new or existing elass III and IV major and minor thoroughfares streets in accordance with other improvement requirements of this section.

-- (2) Sidewalks are required on both sides of all new or existing class V (collectors) streets in accordance with other improvement requirements of this section. - (3) Sidewalks are required on both sides of all new or existing elass VI (local residential) streets in accordance with other improvement requirements of this section. - 4.
-Sidewalks are required on both sides of all new or existing class VI-L (local limited residential) streets in accordance with other improvement requirements of this section, except that, for streets accessing less than ten lots or less than 250 feet in length, sidewalks will only be required on one side of the street and not along the cul-de-sac "bulb." - (b) Location.
+- (a) Sidewalks are required in all subdivisions as follows: - (1) Sidewalks are required on both sides of all new or existing major and minor thoroughfares in accordance with other improvement requirements of this section. - (2) Sidewalks are required on both sides of all new or existing collectors in accordance with other improvement requirements of this section. - (3) Sidewalks are required on both sides of all new or existing local residential streets in accordance with other improvement requirements of this section. - (b) Location.
 Approval of sidewalk construction plans must be obtained as part of the subdivision review process.
-Except in unusual circumstances, sidewalks must be located a minimum of four feet from the back of the curb or at the back of the right of way when no curb and gutter is required where specified by the Charlotte Land Development Standards Manual and the Zoning Ordinance (where applicable), or any adopted Streetscape Plan or Area Plan.
-If existing public street right-of-way is not available, the developer will be required to construct the sidewalk outside the street right-of-way on a permanent easement. - (1) Sidewalks may be located on private property, thereby reducing the width of the required right-of-way, where an easement for access, utilities, and other required functions acceptable to the city is proposed and accepted. - (2) Location of sidewalks.
+The Charlotte Land Development Standards Manual and Appendix A of this code (where applicable), or any adopted Streetscape Plan or Area Plan indicate the required location of the sidewalks.
+If existing public street right-of-way is not available, the developer will be required to construct the sidewalk outside the street rightof-way on a permanent easement. - (1) Sidewalks may be located on private property, thereby reducing the width of the required right-of-way, where an easement for access, utilities, and other required functions acceptable to the city is proposed and accepted. - (2) Location of sidewalks.
 Where nonresidential or multifamily development occurs, sidewalks shall be placed in their conforming locations, and a transition to any adjacent existing sidewalks shall be made.
 All other residential development shall place sidewalks in their conforming location to the maximum extent determined feasible by city staff.
 In cases where the sidewalk is not located in its conforming location, an easement shall be granted for future location of the sidewalk, and all street tree and other landscape planting shall respect the location of the future sidewalk.